 An effective weight loss program should first have approval by a physician and incorporate the essential elements of good health management.
 It is easy to become overwhelmed with the choices available to dieters.
 The Health Professionals Recommended Programs (HPRP) are dietary guidelines provided by the U.S. Department of Health and Human Services.
-The program includes foods that should be recommended for each stage of weight loss, starting with weight maintenance and working up to maintaining a healthy weight.
+The program includes foods that should be recommended for each weight loss stage, starting with weight maintenance and working up to maintaining a healthy weight.
 Guidelines for losing weight are available from many different sources.

 The most famous weight-loss aids are diet plans, supplements, exercise programs, behavioral counseling, and surgery.
 The everyday dieters’ most common diet aid is the sugar-free or low-sugar item, such as diet sodas and diet teas.
 Artificial sweeteners pose health risks, and because they are also the most commonly used weight-loss drugs, they are also the most extensively used in diet products.
 Most people who take medications for weight loss to reduce their tendency to regain weight after dieting also use diet pills such as phentermine or trifluoperazine.

 Weight loss through dieting is not the only way to lose weight.
 There are also several other ways to achieve healthy, permanent weight loss: exercise, support services, counseling, and medical treatment, such as bariatric surgery.
 However, weight loss surgery is a major medical procedure when all other methods have failed.
 Surgery can help improve and restore the stomach, duodenum, jejunum, and colon.
 The surgery makes many long-term changes in the body, but it also requires ongoing nutrition, exercise, and strict monitoring to prevent relapse.